River Kennet

-The Kennet is a tributary of the River Thames in Southern England.
-Most of the river is straddled by the North Wessex Downs AONB (Area of Outstanding Natural Beauty).
+The Kennet is a chalk river and a tributary of the River Thames in Southern England.
+Most of the river is straddled by the North Wessex Downs National Landscape.
 The lower reaches have been made navigable as the Kennet Navigation, which – together with the Avon Navigation, the Kennet and Avon Canal and the Thames – links the cities of Bristol and London.

 The length from near its sources west of Marlborough, Wiltshire down to Woolhampton, Berkshire is a 111.1 ha biological Site of Special Scientific Interest (SSSI).
 This is primarily from an array of rare plants and animals completely endemic to chalky watercourses.

 When Wiltshire had second-tier local authorities, one, Kennet District, took the name of the river.

 Etymology

 The pronunciation (and spelling) was as the Kunnit (or Cunnit).
 This is likely derived from the Roman settlement in the upper valley floor, Cunetio (in the later large village of Mildenhall).
 Latin scholars state Cunetio is very unlikely to be a Latin derivation, meaning it is a Celtic British name, like most Roman town names in Britain.
 The frequent Celtic stem "cun-" means "hound", as in the modern Welsh ci, cŵn "dog".
 (Note: For more details see Wiktionary's Proto-Celtic kū.)